EAimTY/gamie/README.md

 ## Serialize / Deserialize

-Bring in the `serde` feature to enable serialization and deserialization for structs Opt in the `bincode` feature to enable encoding and decoding with [bincode](https://github.com/bincode-org/bincode)
+Enable the `serde` feature to add serialization and deserialization support for game structs.
+Enable the `bincode` feature to add encoding and decoding with [bincode](https://github.com/bincode-org/bincode).

 ## no_std

-This crate runs flawlessly on bare metal.
+This crate supports `no_std` environments and runs flawlessly on bare metal.
-To remove the Rust standard library dependency, opt out the `std` feature by disabling `default-features` in `Cargo.toml`:
+To remove the Rust standard library dependency, disable the `std` feature by setting `default-features = false` in `Cargo.toml`:

 ```toml
 [dependencies]